sherryduong93/Anime_Recommender/README.md

 <br>On average, each user provides 90 ratings, median number of ratings given per user is 45
 <br>On average, each anime has 638 ratings, median number of ratings provided per anime is 57
 ![image](images/rating_count_dist.png)
-<br>For our simple collaborative filter recommenders, we want to recommend the most popular movies from our most active users.
+<br>For a simple collaborative filter recommenders, I want to recommend the most popular movies from our most active users.
 I will be removing all users with less than 300 ratings, and all animes with less than 2500 ratings.
 <br>This leaves us with 4326 users, and 694 anime.
 This leaves us with 1M reviews.
 <br>The model functions for below KNN/SVD are stored in src/Popular_CollabFilt.py.
 ### KNN Collaborative Filter
-Explored simple KNN & SVD based collaborative filter models, imputing the NaN's with zeros, average per user, and average per rating.
+Explored simple KNN & SVD based collaborative filter models, imputing the NaN's with zeros, average per user, and average per anime.
 The exploration of this process can be viewed in Notebooks/Simple_CF.ipynb.
 <br> **Example from KNN: Fill in NaN's with average anime rating:**
 Recommendations for 120 ['Fruits Basket']:
 > - 1: ['Ouran Koukou Host Club'], with distance of 0.373